philipgoddard/get_clean_data_coursework/README.md

 # getting and cleaning data coursework
 ## coursework for coursera getting and cleaning data
 ## note: package dplyr MUST be installed to run script
-## refer to the codebook for description of data and analysis performed
+## refer to the codebook for description of data

 The script run_analysis.R should be run after setting the working directory to the directory that contains the (unzipped) UCI